 I had a classic game on my shelf for literal years, unplayed.
 It’s not the only one – although it’s one of the more prominent ones.
 It’s simultaneously a symbol of the dying physical game release and the lost excess free time of my youth.
 It’s the Heroes of Might & Magic III collection – the base game, plus two expansions, on one DVD.
 I bought it at a used book store for $10.

 Might & Magic started as a first-person RPG series.
 King’s Bounty was a spin-off of that series, where you play a hero leading an army on a quest for magical artifacts.
-Heroes of Might & Magic then took the strategic combat of King’s Bounty and made it into a turn-based strategy game – you take command of a nation, with heroes serving as your generals. → Mrs. Article, you’re trying to seduce me.
+Heroes of Might & Magic then took the strategic combat of King’s Bounty and made it into a turn-based strategy game – you take command of a nation, with heroes serving as your generals. → We have the best words.